Hi I finished grad school! Now I'm just a guy with a PhD, some papers, and a bunch of projects.

 creative puzzles that people have submitted.

-Spare cycles during class are directed into my notes,
+Spare cycles during class were directed into my notes,

 which are a stream-of-consciousness circus of typography and